forestgrape/coronavirus/5_epidemiological/transmission.md

 	Possible Explanation: The medical staff is used to protect against fomites and droplet transmission and to some extent versus aerosol transmission and know to handle them.
 However, they are not yet used to the new spreading pattern.
 Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citations to be added]).

 * Mers-Cov:
-  Most superspreading events were observed in winter and often in hospitals [dudas2017](#dudas2017).
+  Most superspreading events were observed in winter and often in hospitals ([Dudas et al 2017](#dudas-2017)).

 * The initial cases that led to the discovery of Sars-CoV-2 occurred  during cold outdoor air temperature and therefore dry indoor air in the Wuhan Sea Food market.
 Pictures of the market suggest that the market is partly indoor and therefore likely heated.
 The earliest observed Sars-Cov-1 cases are linked to a similar setting of a live animal market.

 * The primary spreading indoors can be a reason  this new betacoronavirus diseases occurred recently, even though overall hygiene increased.
-There are other possible explanations however: One is that the diagnostic tooling improved enabling the discovery of these diseases (MERS has been infecting humans for some decades which was discovered by analyzing backup samples [to confirm and cite])
+There are other possible explanations however: One is that the diagnostic tooling improved enabling the discovery of these diseases (MERS, discovered in 2012, has been infecting humans at least for decades, which is known from analyzing backup samples [to cite]).

 #### Further evidences

 [in work, March 2020]

-* In humid and warm temperature environments (above 30 degrees), there are no known events of a step increase in death numbers.
+In humid and warm temperature environments (above 30 degrees), the death numbers increase less steep.
 [Chan](#chan) shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation.
+A possible explanations why in humid conditions around 33 degrees there less super-spreading events observed are:
+  * In warm climate zones good ventilation is easy and in settings with air-conditioner usage super spreading is likely.
-A possible explanation why in humid conditions around 33 degrees there no super-spreading events observed is: In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
-So viruses "find" themselves within aerosols which in turn often growth to droplets.
-In this case, a droplet like spreading pattern with no super-spreading events would be expected.
+  * In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
+So viruses "find" themselves within growing droplets, which fall to the ground or get absorbed in the upper respiratory tract causing less virulent diseases.

-## Metaphor and Measures
+### Metaphor and Measures
 Avoiding the droplet spread is like avoiding somebody’s reek of alcohol, avoiding aerosols/dry particulates on the other hand corresponds to avoiding a smoker's smoke.
 The latter is much more difficult since smoke remains in the air for much longer and can diffuse around.
 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close that the cloths start smelling.
 Another form of dry particulates in air is dust.
 In dry air dust can stay in the very long and travel long distances.